Noribogaine: Pharmacodynamics

 Noribogaine is a potent serotonin reuptake inhibitor, but does not affect the reuptake of dopamine.
-Unlike ibogaine, noribogaine does not bind to the sigma-2 receptor.
+Unlike ibogaine, noribogaine does not bind to the sigma σ2 receptor.
 Similarly to ibogaine, noribogaine acts as a weak NMDA receptor antagonist and binds to opioid receptors.
 It has greater affinity for each of the opioid receptors than does ibogaine.
+Noribogaine has been reported to be a low-efficacy serotonin releasing agent, although findings are conflicting and other studies have found that it is inactive as a serotonin releasing agent.

 Noribogaine is a hERG inhibitor and appears at least as potent as ibogaine.
 The inhibition of the hERG potassium channel delays the repolarization of cardiac action potentials, resulting in QT interval prolongation and, subsequently, in arrhythmias and sudden cardiac arrest.